sajid73/sajid73.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently joined in <a href="https://greenleadglobal.org/">Green Lead</a> as Tech Solution Architect and providing my time and resource for enriching technical contribution.